expectedparrot/edsl/docs/citation.rst

 Citation
 ========

-If you use the EDSL package in your research or projects, please cite the following paper:
+If you use the EDSL package in your research or projects, please cite the following paper: :ref:`whitepaper`
-`EDSL: Whitepaper`_